elonganrochester/ADATscan/README.md

 ADATscan outputs three files:
 1) The background model of ADAT-dependent codon usage in the exome provided
 2) The results of the statistical tests and summary stats for each gene
-3) A file tyhat allows for plotting ADAT-dependent codon freqeucnies along gene bodies among enriched, depleted, and nonsignificant genes.
+3) A file that allows for plotting ADAT-dependent codon freqeucnies along gene bodies among enriched, depleted, and nonsignificant genes.

 There are five versions of the script in this repository
 1) Generalized version